 The Government cannot alter the final recommendations.
 There is no vote in Parliament on the draft Order, meaning that the implementation of the Commissions’ final recommendations is automatic.

 The House of Commons (Redistribution of Seats) Act 1944 established permanent Commissions, the Rules of Redistribution, and the requirement to undertake regular reviews.
 The legislation resulted from the recommendations of the Speakers Conference of 1944.

 The Rules guaranteed a minimum number of seats for Scotland, Wales and Northern Ireland and instructed the Boundary Commission for England to maintain the number of seats broadly at the existing level.
 The Rules of Redistribution were amended several times over the years by Parliament, but the process remained broadly the same.
 The Commissions had to create seats close to the electoral quota but had discretion to deviate based on other considerations, such as local ties and geographical features.

 There was a steady increase in the number of Parliamentary constituencies from 625 in 1950, to 659 from 1997.
 It remained at 659 until 2005.

-Following the 2010 General Election, the Coalition Government announced that it would bring forward a Bill on electoral reform which would make provision for the creation of a fixed number of seats and the differential electorates between seats.
+Following the 2010 General Election, the Coalition Government announced that it would bring forward a Bill on electoral reform which would make provision for the creation of a fixed number of seats, 600.

-The Rules introduced in 2011 were meant to reduce the House of Commons from 650 seats to 600.
+It also changed the Rules to make the primary consideration that seats had equal sized constituencies.
 Constituencies had to be within 5% of the electoral quota with a single quota for the whole of the UK.
 The requirement to be within 5% of the quota over-rode other considerations.

 Four island constituencies were exempt from the constituency size requirements (Orkney and Shetland, Na h-Eileanan an Iar and two seats on the Isle of Wight).
 It also made changes to other aspects of the process, such as public consultations.